jujumbuck/cogsup-prog/Week-2/Session 2. Instructions.md

 - How do I move a square to the left at a given speed?
 - How do I encode the collision moment between the two squares?

-### 3B: Disrupting the causal perception via a temporal gap
+### 3B: Disrupting the causal perception via a temporal delay
 Create a copy of ```launching.py``` and rename it to ```launching_disrupt_time.py```.
-Change the code to introduce a temporal lag between the squares' collision and the movement onset of the green square.
+Change the code to introduce a temporal delay between the squares' collision and the movement onset of the green square.
 First, try out a long delay (```exp.clock.wait(2000)```) and notice how the sense of causality disappears.
 Play around with different values of the delay.
 Can you find the threshold at which the delay does **not** disrupt your impression of causality?

 ### 3C: Disrupting the causal perception via a spatial gap
 Create a copy of ```launching.py``` and rename it to ```launching_disrupt_space.py```.
 Modify the script by introducing a spatial gap between the two squares.
-Play around with different values of the delay.
-Gradually reduce this gap until you find the threshold at which the gap does **not** disrupt causality.
+Play around with different values of the gap.
+Gradually reduce this gap until you find the threshold at which it does **not** disrupt causality.

 ### 3D: From launching to triggering
 Create a copy of ```launching.py``` and rename it to ```triggering.py```.
 Make the green square on the right move at a speed three times faster than the square on the left.
 Does it still look like the red square caused the green square to move?